-For retailers hard hit by COVID-19, Black Friday has taken on a new level of importance, with Internet industry body IMRG predicting that Black Friday sales will be between 35% and 45% higher than last year.
-With the opportunity to generate much-needed sales in the run up to Christmas, it has never been more important for companies to ensure they are fully prepared – both online and offline.
+For retailers hard hit by COVID-19, Black Friday has taken on a new level of importance.
+With the opportunity to generate much-needed sales in the run up to Christmas, it has never been more critical for companies to ensure they are fully prepared – both online and offline.

 So how can you avoid some of the pitfalls?
 With a bit of preparation, it is possible to make sure your web and ecommerce strategy is match-fit to maximise the opportunity and not lose out on valuable sales.

 1. Check your website speed

 In a study by xMatters, 43.5% of consumers said that a slow mobile app or website would cause them to end their online shopping experience.

 Check your website bandwidth ahead of the day – is it fit for purpose?
 Take a look at your previous web traffic during your busiest periods or compare with data from last Black Friday if you have it.

 Load test your system in a ‘real’ environment - questions might include: How does the system perform under real-life conditions or when using different network providers?
 What happens if thousands of users want to access the software simultaneously?

 Consider implementing a virtual queue system so that if your website does become overwhelmed – instead of crashing completely, the situation is controlled and managed by allocating people to a virtual queue.
 Or talk to your website hosting company about increasing bandwidth for a short time.